Maddie and Wynn

 She hoisted her pack onto her back and emitted a groan that sounded more like a wounded animal rather than a girl moving on.

-Four black bags, covered with country and landmark stickers from every continent, blocked her exit.
-She used her hips and feet to nudge them aside, pulling her own and one of theirs into the hallway.
-Waiting for the elevator, her dad arrived with two more.
+Four large black bags, covered with flags and landmark stickers from around the world, blocked her exit.
+She used her hips and feet to nudge them aside, then pulled her own and one of theirs into the hallway.

-Maddie stared at her shoes, rolled her ankles, and stretched her toes.
-She was grateful to feel something other than the pain in her belly and the ache of her heart.
+Perched on one big bag, Maddie stared at her shoes, rolled her ankles, and stretched her toes.
+She was grateful to feel anything other than the pain in her heart and the ache in her belly from her butterflies fighting to get out.

-“I know it’s hard to leave,” her dad said, “but it’ll get better.
+“I know it’s hard to leave,” he said “but it’ll get better.
 You need to give it some time.”

 “Will we ever come back?”